Professional Staff (Civilian)

 Qualifications & Prerequisites

-To qualify as a Special Municipal Constable applicant, you must meet the following requirements:
+To qualify as a Professional Civilian, you must meet the minimum qualifications and prerequisites listed below.

 Qualifications